Theodore Brandley

 Also unique to Stirling is its "Town Square", located at the Northeast corner of the village, made up of 4 "half blocks" & a smaller block Reserved for a town park or civic buildings.
 Brandley's reasoning for locating the town square in the corner of the village, was because at the time this location was nearest to the original Galt railway station.
 Whereas, Joseph Smith's ideal Plat of Zion, planned for the town's square or business center and civic buildings to be located at the centre of the settlement, surrounded by large lots, giving residents enough room for a house, barn and shelters for animals, as well a large garden, with irrigation water accessed at the canal running along each street.

 Of the 47 blocks, Stirling was designed with 32 blocks divided into 8, 1.2 acre lots with alleyway.
 13 of the 47 blocks, bordering the Western and Southern borders of the village, were used by residents for agriculture purposes and never divided.

 Although many original Mormon Settlements throughout Southern Alberta were planned using the Plat of Zion, Stirling presently is known to be the best preserved Mormon Settlement in Canada, still following the Plat of Zion.
 As so, the village of Stirling has been recognized as a National Historic Site of Canada for being the best preserved example of this layout in Canada.

 Brandley practiced polygamy and had four wives, as was common for members of the LDS Church at the time.
-He died in Stirling and was buried in Richfield, Utah.